-Dura Supreme’s Classic White and Antique White paints are two fantastic finish options in the warm white category.
+Dura Supreme’s Classic White and Dove paints are two fantastic finish options in the warm white category.
 Warm whites typically have a creamy appearance, the more yellow tint added to the base, the creamier the white becomes.
-Both Classic White and Antique White coordinate with almost any stain color that Dura Supreme Cabinetry offers.
-From Coriander to Peppercorn, there is a stain and warm white paint combination that will work beautifully in almost any environment.
+Both Classic White and Dove coordinate with almost any stain color that Dura Supreme Cabinetry offers.
+From Coriander to Onyx, there is a stain and warm white paint combination that will work beautifully in almost any environment.
 As I mentioned earlier, our versatile White and Linen White paints can also be used as a warm white.
 Linen White has more of a taupe look then a creamy one while White is a true, neutral bright white.

-Classic White is a more subtle warm white with just enough tint to take away the cool edge of a straight white, yet feels like a bright white.
+Classic White is a more subtle warm white with just enough of a yellow-ish tint to take away the cool edge of a straight white, yet it still feels like a bright white.

 Linen White, with its subtle violet tone, is versatile and can be used in both warm and cool color palettes.
 When used as a warm white, Linen White complements true-brown toned cabinet stains including (i.e. Harbor, Praline, Hazelnut, and Feather) as well as the darker gray paints (i.e. Storm Gray and Graphite).